javascriptisscary/theerrorlogs/README.md

 There are multiple forms and places that need to be converted into Ajax for better performance.

 ####Links inside of blog posts should be blue
-Currently they are black, same as the rest of the site
+Currently they are black, same as the rest of the site - Completed

 ####Add name to top of post under title
 Currently only shown at the bottom of the post